8 Career Coaching Tools & Ideas for Clients Who Have Absolutely No Idea What They Want!

 • This gives great answers or ideas to explore further—and can be used as an inquiry or pondering homework.

-1. Imagine it's 10 years from now and you're successful and happily ensconced in your new career—what are you doing?
+1. Imagine it's 10 years from now and you're successful and super happy in your new career—what are you doing?

 2. Who will you have to become to have the new career that you want?

-3. What are you hoping to get out of your new career/career change?
+3. What are you hoping to get out of your new career or career change?
 What outcomes are you looking for?
 What is your "Why?"
 This helps clients get really clear on the reasons for switching careers—vital information as you and your client sift through ideas and options.

 4. How do you expect your life will be different with a new role or career?
 Ask your client to list as many thoughts and ideas as they can—from how their work-life will be different to how they think their personal life will be different, and any short, medium and long-term impacts.